Georgia Security Deposit Returns and Deductions

 A small claims case regarding the return of a security deposit must be filed within 4 to 6 years depending on whether the lease agreement was written or oral.

 Cases are filed in the county where the defendant lives.
-An attorney is not required but permitted.
+An attorney is permitted but not required.

 Sources